kellymtrinh/kellymtrinh.github.io/index.md

 ## To Read

-- Originals: How Non-Conformists Move the World
 - Option B
-- That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea
 - I Contain Multitudes: The Microbes Within Us and a Grander View of Life
 - So You Want to Talk About Race
 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones